 There is a song that I was introduced to by my cousin a number of years ago called “Boll Weevil,” which is a remix by Greg Hale Jones of an early 20th Century recording of a song about an invasion of boll weevils in a farmer’s field.
 The song is sung not by the farmer, but by the farmer’s farm hand, who is reporting the infestation to the farmer, who, by the way, paternalistically refers to the farm hand as “my child.”
-It is a moving and haunting song that I have listened to hundreds of times at this point, and which is quietly playing in a loop the background as I type this.
+It is a moving and haunting song that I have listened to hundreds of times, and which is quietly playing in a loop in the background as I type this.

 One of the central lines of the song is a question, posed to the boll weevil by the farmhand, “Where is your native home?”
 I have often thought about this question, both in relation to myself in terms of being at home in myself and in relation to the farm — to the pigs, to the farm’s form and function.
 As it turns out, it is a tremendously heady and loaded question.